-Many different medications are available to treat Alzheimer's and help people with dementia manage the challenging behaviour that accompanies the later stages of dementia.
-Many of these medications must be prescribed by a specialist or a GP.
+Many different medications are available to treat Alzheimer's and help people with dementia manage the challenging behaviour that accompanies the later stages of the disease.
+A specialist or a GP must prescribe these medications.

 In the early stages of Alzheimer's, GPs may prescribe Donepezil, Galantamine or Rivastigmine.
 Each of these drugs increases levels of acetylcholine, which helps nerve cells to communicate with each other.
 While neither is better or worse than the other, some people will have fewer side effects with one than another.

-Memantine is used in the mid to later stages of Alzheimer's and works to block the excessive amounts of glutamate in the brain.
+Memantine is used as the later stages of Alzheimer's symptoms develop.
+It works to block excessive amounts of glutamate in the brain.
 This can improve thinking and memory while slowing the decline of cognitive ability.
-Side effects tend to be temporary and can include dizziness, constipation and headaches.
+Side effects tend to be temporary and may include dizziness, constipation and headaches.

 In addition to medications specifically for treating Alzheimer's disease, other medicines may be prescribed, particularly in the later stages, to help manage challenging behaviours and psychological symptoms.